Silvyre/Loyalty-Commerce-Platform/README.md

-An overview of Voyager can be found [here](https://github.com/Points/Voyager/wiki).
+An overview of the Points Loyalty Commerce Platform can be found [here](https://github.com/Points/Loyalty-Commerce-Platform/wiki).